Vegan Gluten Free Carrot Cake

 And who can say no to a slice of frosted cake packed with veggies and fruit?
 Or, if you like a vegan chocolate cake try this No-Bake Chocolate Silk Cake recipe.
 YUM!

-vegan recipe substitutions
+vegan ingredient substitutions

 1 tsp. psyllium husk powder – 2 Tbsp. ground flaxseed (this replaces eggs)